rt-net/stack-chan/firmware/docs/getting-started.md

 ## Test the environment

 You can test your environment with the `npm run doctor` command.
+This command needs to be executed from the `stack-chan/firmware` directory.

 If the installation is successful, 4.9.5 will be displayed as the version of Moddable SDK as shown below, and esp32 will be displayed in Supported target devices.

 ```console